ASERG-STELA/shu-development-process/planning/project-management/level-6/level_6_management_guidelines.md

-# Project Management
+# Level 6 Project Management

 ## 1. Abstract

 This document will serve to provide Level 6 students with additional knowledge of project management, included in this document, will be guidelines on how to overcome and manage risks and dependencies that are likely to occur during the software development lifecycle.
-By this stage, you should have a good grasp of project management, especially using an Agile approach. for a reminder, feel free to access the Level 5 guidelines [here](project-management/level-5/level_5_management_guidelines.md).
+By this stage, you should have a good grasp of project management, especially using an Agile approach. for a reminder, feel free to access the Level 5 guidelines [here](/planning/project-management/level-5/level_5_management_guidelines.md).

 ## 2. Table of Contents